Spasticity and Contractures?

 How spasms helps to understand health condition?

-Every time when something goes wrong on below the level of injury, the spasm give an amazing warning signal.
+Every time something goes wrong below the level of injury, the spasm gives an amazing warning signal.
 If we have suffering from fever or urine infection or urine is going to leak or stool is going to come out, or catheter blockage or it could be any internal health-related issue below the level of injury, and along with all these internal issues, if any external problems also occur like ants bite, rat bite, pressure in bedsore, pin type things pricked below the level of injury or anything painful happen below the level of injury, then at that time spasticity gives us an indication of something is going wrong in our body below of our injury level, and at that time spasms will be different from the normal level, intensity of spasms will be different.
 It can take over the years for a person to understand the normal level of his/her spasms.
-Depending on the extremity of the problem, the spasticity can be extremely high; legs can become stiff to extremely stiff.
-So, all the indications are helped us to understand our body condition below the level of injury.
-Benefit of Spasms
+Depending on the severity of the problem, the spasticity can be extremely high; legs can become extremely stiff.
+So, all the indications have helped us to understand our body condition below the level of injury.

 fall.